jprichardson/npm-latest/README.md

 I often forget which package version I need to put as a dependency in my packages.
 Running `npm info [package]` and then scrolling up scanning JSON became annoying.

+**Update:**

+Thanks to @timoxley for pointing out that a very viable alternative would be to just run:

+    npm install --save packagename@latest

+It has the added bonus of updating your package.json file as well.

 Installation
 ------------